jastisriradheshyam/linux_learn/tools/make/make.md

 # make

 - It's a build automation tool
-- `Makefile` is requied in the project to build, then run the command `make` to build the project.
+- `Makefile` is required in the project to build, then run the command `make` to build the project.

 ## Makefile example